Start on Jan 5, 2026 | Due on Jan 14, 2026

 Create a memorable name for your group.
 If you need help, seek help.

-Go to the Coursys Discussion Forum and select [Activity Digest].
 Change the Digest Email Frequency: to a setting that send you email notifications, like so:

 In this course, your programs will be managed and archived using Git.
 The basic idea is as follows:

-you will see a list of your existing repos if you have created any in the past.
+Once logged in, you will see a list of your existing repos if you

-On the Create a new repository page, give your repo a name under the Repository name field.
-Name your repo: nlpclass-1241-g-GROUP where GROUP is the group you registered on Coursys.
-For example, a repository name might be nlpclass-1241-g-ethicsgradient Make sure you add the g- before your group name.
-It’s important to name the repo exactly as you see here.
+You must name your repo: nlpclass-1261-g-GROUP where GROUP is the group you registered on Coursys.
+For example, a repository name might be nlpclass-1261-g-ethicsgradient Make sure you add the g- before

 Since we will be using Python, choose Python as the .gitignore template.

-Leave all other settings as they are and click the Create repository button at the bottom left of the page.
+Leave all other settings as they are and click the Create repository button

 This is the most important step in the setup of your Github repository

-The course instructor and the TAs need access to your repo in order to test and grade your code.
 Open the Settings page and click on the Collaborators (left panel) to add the instructor and TAs as a member of your repo.
-On the access page that loads up, click on Add people in the Manage access and add angelx, yza440, zmgong, xsa55.

 You should remember to add the other team members of the group as Collaborators as well.
+If they have not visit SFU Github before, they need to visit it so that their username become registered with SFU Github.

 Next we will set up the Secure Shell (ssh) keys so you can access your repo without a password.

-First follow the instructions on setting up your SSH key pair.
 You should check for existing keys and create new SSH keys if needed.

 Use USER@sfu.ca as your email (where USER is your SFU username).